-Texts: Michael Beaney (ed.), The Frege Reader (Blackwell 1997), available through the UBC Bookstore.
+Texts: Michael Beaney (ed.), The Frege Reader (Blackwell 1997), available at the UBC Bookstore.
 The only other text is Gottlob Frege, The Foundations of Arithmetic, 2nd rev. ed.
 (New York: Harper Torchbooks, 1960), available through the UBC Library Online Course Reserves (LOCR).

-Course Requirements: Every student in the course will be required to do all the readings and attend the meetings remotely via Collaborate Ultra.
-Online attendance is crucial for success in this course.
-Beyond attendance and participation (accounting for 10% of your final grade) further requirements include a midterm exam on October 14 (25%), a short paper due on November 4 (25%), and a final exam (40%).
-Further details about the exams will be provided in due course.
+Course Requirements: Every student in the course will be required to do all the readings and attend the lectures regularly.
+Attendance is crucial for success in this course.
+Beyond attendance and participation (accounting for 10% of your final grade), further requirements include a midterm exam on October 12 (25%), a short paper due on November 23 (25%), and a final exam (40%).

 A Note About Plagiarism: [Source: UBC Calendar] Plagiarism, which is intellectual theft, occurs where an individual submits or presents the oral or written work of another person as his or her own.
 Scholarship quite properly rests upon examining and referring to the thoughts and writings of others.
-However, when another person's words (i.e. phrases, sentences, or paragraphs), ideas, or entire works are used, the author must be acknowledged in the text, in footnotes, in end-notes, or in another accepted form of academic citation.
+However, when another person's words (i.e. phrases, sentences, or paragraphs), ideas, or entire works are used, the author must be acknowledged in the text, in footnotes, in endnotes, or in another accepted form of academic citation.
 Where direct quotations are made, they must be clearly delineated (for example, within quotation marks or separately indented).
 Failure to provide proper attribution is plagiarism because it represents someone else's work as one's own.
 Plagiarism should not occur in submitted drafts or final works.
 A student who seeks assistance from a tutor or other scholastic aids must ensure that the work submitted is the student's own.
 Students are responsible for ensuring that any work submitted does not constitute plagiarism.
 Students who are in any doubt as to what constitutes plagiarism should consult their instructor before handing in any assignments.
 Details about Academic misconduct: